-Wildwood Park Trail is a 2.8 mile loop trail located near Florence, AL and is good for all skill levels.
+Wildwood Park-West Loop is a 2.8 mile loop trail located near Florence, AL and is good for all skill levels.
 The trail is primarily used for hiking, road biking, and mountain biking and is accessible year-round.

 Nature walk, views of the river, cistern This is an almost totally unknown trail located in Wildwood Park on Cypress Creek.
 Its two trails actually the first is an unmaintained trail along the creek hugging some bluffs and highlighting in an interesting cistern and spring.
 The trail ends in a broken metal bridge apparently at one time the trail continued further along.
 The opposite side trail is a paved nature trail again with some wonderful views of Cypress Creek.
 I have walked this trail on a saturday afternoon and not seen a sole.
 An almost perfect example of an abandoned city trail system.
 Very nice collection of various wildflowers such as asters, trillium, and rose of sharon.

 The main path is very flat and very straight, and even paved at some points.
 The trails on the opposite side of the park are very fun to hike, especially if you blaze your own.
 In the fall, the leaves will slip out from under you on the bluffs, so be careful.
 People have built lean-to's everywhere.
 It's fallen into disrepair in terms of wooden block stairs in some areas, but it's a nice area.

 Great trails!
 There's lots of places to ride.
 Great views!
 Some trails are not kept up very well but I didn't mind it!